vaultsystems/elastalert-docker/README.md

-## peopleperhour/elastalert ##
+## vaultsystems/elastalert-docker ##

-Docker image for the elasticalert by YELP with Alpine base image
+Docker image for the elasticalert by YELP with Ubuntu base image

 More information regarding how to write rules http://elastalert.readthedocs.org/en/latest/recipes/writing_filters.html and some example rules https://github.com/Yelp/elastalert/tree/master/example_rules